DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-08-25-Vehicle_Routing_Problem.md

 - Supply chain management
 - Bash
 - Python
-- bash
+- Bash
-- python
+- Python
 seo_description: Explore how to implement solutions for the Vehicle Routing Problem (VRP) using Python.
 This article covers optimization techniques and algorithms for transportation and logistics management.
 seo_title: 'Vehicle Routing Problem Solutions with Python: Optimization Guide'
 seo_type: article
 summary: This comprehensive guide explains how to solve the Vehicle Routing Problem (VRP) using Python.
 It covers key optimization algorithms and their applications in transportation, logistics, and supply chain management to improve operational efficiency.
 tags:
 - Vehicle routing problem
 - Python